shreytailor/msa-devops/README.md

 The Search Bar at the very top is a component that belongs to the Material UI framework.
 All other components are created using just HTML and CSS which.
 Everything is made responsive so that the mobile users have a seamless experience.

-There is also some other very basic error-handling regarding the API failure, incorrect IMDb ID input etc.
+There is also some other very basic error-handling regarding the API failure, incorrect IMDb ID input etc. that is implemented.